How to Dry Herbs and Flowers

-Drying herbs is one of the oldest and easiest ways to preserve herbs.
-It’s so easy to learn how to dry herbs, even without a dehydrator or special equipment.
+Drying is one of the oldest and easiest ways to preserve herbs, flowers and other botanicals.
+It’s easy to learn how to dry herbs and flowers, even without a dehydrator or special equipment.

-How to Harvest Herbs
+How to Harvest and Dry Herbs

 - For plants with tough stems, like thyme or rosemary, harvest small branches, rather than individual leaves.
 Use sterilized, sharp scissors or pruners and make a clean cut through the stem.
 Taking the whole stem is best for the plant’s health and will also help your plant continue making new, tender growth.

 - You can dry a large batch of herbs or just a single leaf.
-For efficiency’s sake, it’s best to wait until there’s a significant amount of herb to harvest before drying.
+For efficiency’s sake, it’s usually best to wait until there’s a significant amount of herb to harvest before drying.

 - Harvest early in the day when the plant oils are most concentrated to ensure the best flavor.